theburgerblog/theburgerblog.github.io/_pages/about.md

 title: "About"
 ---

-We are trying to find the best smashed burger in vienna.
+# please suggest a good story about two friends searching for the best smashed burger.

+Nothing to say here....